PurpleAvatar/multiscale_biological_modeling/_pages/module_1/module_1_oscillators.md

 toc_sticky: true
 ---

+*Now that we've seen...NAR & FFL... let's look at (motivation for oscillations)*

+### The Repressilator

+*Here's an explanation and motivation for the repressilator model.
+If you're more interested, see the expanded section under "Extras"*

-### Rules for Dampened Oscillations
+### CellBlender Rules

-See “Setting-up Simulations” before starting these steps

-Quick Tutorial:
-Load the file from Non-NAR tutorial
+If you are starting from the *file-name* file from *page-link*, you can use the following rules to view the oscillator.

 Change the Y molecule to have a diffusion constant of 2e-6 Add the following molecules
 X, diffusion constant of 2e-6